Wednesday, February 29, 2012

 To kickstart this morning's WCF discussion, we'll put the focus on last night's Ogden City Council Work Session, where issues relating to Ogden City's water system were broadly reviewed.
 Briefly, we've excised the following segment from last night's council packet, which describes the range of last night's council discussion.
 Not only did the Council discuss the currently pending water rates study, but it examined the City's water system projected infrastructure needs well into the future:

-PURPOSE OF WORK SESSION:
+PURPOSE OF WORK SESSION:____________________________________________

-• To review status of the Utility Rates Study
+- To review status of the Utility Rates Study

-• To review the financial obligations of maintaining a quality water utility system
+- To review the financial obligations of maintaining a quality water utility system

-The purpose of the work session is to provide a status update regarding the Utility Rates Study and to begin the discussion of what will be required financially to maintain a quality water utility system as the City moves forward.
+BackgroundThe purpose of the work session is to provide a status update regarding the Utility Rates Study and to begin the discussion of what will be required financially to maintain a quality water utility system as the City moves forward.
 The discussion will include reviewing financial implications of the major capital projects identified in the Capital Improvements Plan and the City’s master plans, to review the financial conditions necessary for potential future bonding and to maintain the highest bond rating, and to review requirements for operation and maintenance of the utility system.

 Laura Lewis and Cody Deeter from Lewis, Young, Robertson and Burningham will be leading the discussion and will be presenting the information to the Council.
 Ms. Lewis and Mr. Deeter will be presenting several financial scenarios to allow the Council to better understand the financial obligations the City may have and to review the potential options for funding a quality water utility system.
 The focus of the discussion will not be on changes to the rates structure but rather on the financial obligations of maintaining the level of service the Council feels is appropriate.
 Discussion on specific rates and how the costs may be shared among users will be the focus of future meetings beginning with the March 6, 2012 fact finding work session.[Emphasis added].

 Breaking news: Water consultants are telling city council to issue additional bonds for capital improvements and repay the debt with significant rate increases in coming years.
 The scenario that's being shown now would involve $20 million in new bonds and a 60% rate increase over the next 10 years.
-Keep in mind that Ogden's water rates are already higher than those of virtually all other northern Utah cities.
+Keep in mind that Ogden's water rates are already higher than those of virtually all other northern Utah cities.Gentle reader Dan is right, of course.
+As we reported on WCF last week, Ogden's water rates are already higher than those of virtually all other northern Utah cities.

 ...Slight correction: Looks like the eventual rate increase would be only 55%.